 Ask class: what are some of the things that could go wrong here?
 One problem is that the fits are nonunique, to put it mildly.
 The real regions are more complicated, probably with hot coronae above the disk that reprocess radiation.
 Also, if you fool around with different parameters you see that several of them are practically degenerate, meaning that you can change R{in} if you change the spin of the black hole or even the emissivity.
 Observationally, most sources have variable R{in} , down to unphysical values such as 2 km, so this is not a promising direction.
 Incidentally, this type of fitting is still used by some researchers to infer other properties such as the spin of the black hole.
-The continuum models are better now than they were a few years ago, so this has some prospects, but I'm still a bit skeptical.
+I am highly dubious about this, because this is an even finer level of detail and cannot (at least at this time) be interpreted uniquely.

 One lesson that I think comes from this is that smooth continuum spectra are often difficult to interpret correctly.
 From an information-theoretic standpoint, they just don't contain that much information.
 Power laws, broad bumps, etc., can be produced by many mechanisms, so picking one and doing detailed fits is a dangerous procedure.
-People are still working on it, though.

 For this reason, a more active area of research into spectral signatures deals with line profiles.
 The star of this show is the Fe K α fluorescence line.
 That's because (1) fluorescence (reradiation of incident radiation in a particular line) is stronger for higher-Z elements, (2) Fe is the highest-abundance heavy element around, and (3) Fe K shell transitions are at 6.4 keV, which is easily detectable with X-ray instruments and is not absorbed much.
-The idea, then, is that this emission happens everywhere in an accretion disk that the gas is hot enough (as long as the iron still has at least three electrons left), so this line can act as a tracer for the motion of the gas.
+The idea, then, is that this emission happens everywhere in an accretion disk that the gas is hot enough, so this line can act as a tracer for the motion of the gas.
 If so, that's great, because the particular motion of the gas could tell us a lot about GR.
 For example, suppose there is an ISCO and that there is negligible emission inside it.
 Then since most of the energy is emitted close to the black hole, the K α line will be dominated by that emission.
 It would therefore be redshifted (by gravity) and broadened (by the circular motion and Doppler shifts).
 This would lead to a particular integrated line profile that, in detail, could in principle even tell us about the spin of the black hole as well as confirming the existence of the ISCO.
 The line is weak, though, so to infer its width and shift one has to subtract the continuum very carefully.

 This idea has been pursued by a number of researchers.
-Locally, our expert is Chris Reynolds, and indeed for his work on iron lines and a number of other issues in high-energy astrophysics he was awarded the 2005 Warner Prize by the American Astronomical Society.
-Our former grad student Laura Brenneman has also done high-quality modeling of the line data.
+One of the early people to suggest evidence for such profiles was Kim Weaver (GSFC), and more recently the idea has been pursued by people such as Andy Fabian (Cambridge IoA) and Paul Nandra (GSFC).
+This has led to a lot of excitement.
 The best data for this idea are those with the highest spectral resolution, in particular ASCA.
 There is one AGN, MCG-6-30-15, which seems to be a beautiful exemplar of this idea.
 Many detailed fits have been done to it.
 In addition, the superb spectral resolution of Chandra and XMM seemed to be perfect for this kind of analysis.